malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	theta =	3*pi/2, phi = 3*pi/2      [ 1 1 1 1 ]]   0

-    The truth table represents discrete points on the Bloch sphere and the output vector indicates the position of an output bit
+    Rows in truth table represent discrete points on the Bloch sphere and the output vector indicates the position of a qubit

-    The phi bits go from 0=2*pi (where all phi bits are 0) to 2*pi-2*pi/(2**num_of_phi_bits) (where all phi bits are 1) not having the row where all phi bits are 1 equal to 2*pi allows for there to be discrete points at phi = 0, pi and pi/2.
+    The phi bits go from 0=2*pi (where all phi bits are 0) to 2*pi-2*pi/(2**num_of_phi_bits) (where all phi bits are 1) Not having the row where all phi bits are 1 equal to 2*pi allows for there to be discrete points at phi = 0, pi and pi/2.

-    Right now I'm thinking the theta bits should represent the same descretization as phi.
-That is, theta is in the interval (0=2*pi, 2*pi/(2**num_theta_bits)).
+    Right now, I'm thinking the theta bits should represent the same discretization as phi.
+That is, theta is in the interval (0=2*pi, 2*pi/(2**num_of_theta_bits)).
     The reason is: Even though any position on the bloch sphere can be described by theta on the continous interval (0, pi), if theta is descritized by a power of two, there will be no point corresponding to the point